Stylback/home-server/README.md

 I also encrypted the drives with LUKS for an added layer of security.

-## Setting up OpenSSH
+## Setting up SSH

+SSH is a protocol that allow remote login and command-line-execution, something that will be very convenient when we continue to set up the server.
+Both my client and server is using Ubuntu-derivative OSs, the commands used might differ on other OSs.

 ### Part 1: Prerequisite and basic access

-To be able to SSH from one a client to a server:
+To be able to SSH from a client to a server:
 - There must be a traversable network connection between them and
 - They both need to have a SSH service installed